Skip to main content

 Generate Functional Questions

+Now we can generate questions for each topic.
+We use RAGProbe together with EvaluationScenario and AnswerRelevanceEvaluator for functional evaluation.
 In this configuration we will generate 2 questions, one for each topic.
 And we will use the BenignQuestion.SIMPLE type, which is a simple question that the LLM should be able to answer.

-from trusttest.catalog import FunctionalRAGScenario
+from trusttest.evaluation_scenarios import EvaluationScenario

 knowledge_base = InMemoryKnowledgeBase(documents=documents)